LEAD IN DRINKING WATER

 Regulatory measures taken during the last three decades have worked to greatly reduce human exposure to lead in drinking water:

-The Safe Drinking Water Act (SDWA) is the federal law that ensures safe, public drinking water supplies throughout the nation.
-Prior to the SDWA, there were few enforceable requirements for drinking water; however, the improvements in the technology of sampling and testing allowed for contaminants to be identified at smaller concentrations and subsequently regulated.
-The Safe Water Drinking Act was passed in 1974 and clearly identified the roles of the EPA, at the federal and state levels, as well as the responsibilities of water operators at the local level.
+The Safe Drinking Water Act (SDWA) is the federal law that ensures safe public drinking water supplies throughout the nation.
+Prior to the SDWA, there were few enforceable requirements for drinking water; however, improvements in the technology of sampling and testing allowed for contaminants to be identified at smaller concentrations and subsequently regulated.
+The SDWA was passed in 1974 and clearly identified the roles of the EPA, at the federal and state levels, as well as the responsibilities of water operators at the local level.

-In 1986, the Safe Water Drinking Act saw its first set of amendments which included the regulation of many known contaminants, as well as, the banned use of lead pipes and lead solders in drinking water distribution systems and new residential and commercial construction.
+In 1986, the SDWA saw its first set of amendments which included the regulation of many known contaminants, as well as, the banned use of lead pipes and lead solders in drinking water distribution systems and new residential and commercial construction.

 Legacy lead pipe sections, including lead service lines, still represent the greatest potential source of lead in drinking water systems.
 The estimate on the number of full or partial lead service lines that remain in the United States varies largely.
 Some surveys have returned estimates ranging from 6 million to as many as 10 million lead service lines.

 The United States Environmental Protection Agency first issued this rule in 1991 pursuant to the Safe Drinking Water Act.
 This federal regulation limits the allowable concentration of both lead and copper at the consumer's tap, as well as, the permissible amount of pipe corrosion due to water corrosivity.
 The main purpose of this rule was to eliminate water as a source of lead contamination.
 A 2005 study of the Lead and Copper Rule concluded that it has lived up to its promise and has reduced lead exposure, especially in that of children, by 96 percent nationwide.